 - Transfer errors: When data can’t successfully transfer from one location in a database to another, a transfer error has occurred.
-Transfer errors happen when a piece of data is present in the destination table, but not in the source table in a relational database.

 - Bugs and viruses: Spyware, malware, and viruses are pieces of software that can invade a computer and alter, delete, or steal data.

 - Compromised hardware: Sudden computer or server crashes, and problems with how a computer or other device functions, are examples of significant failures and may be indications that your hardware is compromised.
 Compromised hardware may render data incorrect or incomplete, limit or eliminate access to data, or make information hard to use.

 Risks to data integrity can easily be minimised or eliminated by doing the following:

 - Limiting access to data and changing permissions to restrict changes to information by unauthorised parties

 - Validating data to make sure it’s correct both when it’s gathered and when it’s used